FortinetCloudCSE/FortiDevOps/content/01Cloud101/aws.md

 There are several ways for us to access the instance.
 We will use the AWS Console to do that.

-Right click on the instance name (FortiCNAPP-UbuntuInstance) and choose `Connect`
+Right-click on the instance name (FortiCNAPP-UbuntuInstance) and choose `Connect`

 ![](img/aws-4.png)